-And that’s by no means a definitive list!
-This treatment may be suitable for you for practically any type of muscle, joint, or lymphatic issue.
+And that’s by no means a definitive list.
+This method of treatment is suitable for practically any type of muscle, joint, or lymphatic issue.

 To answer this, we first have to know what the fascia are.
 It’s actually a connective tissue that covers most of the inner parts of the body, including your muscles.
 It’s thin and elastic, but also extremely tough.
 It’s a fibrous material, much like ligaments and tendons.

 One of the contributions of osteopathic medicine is to recognize that the fascia can become restricted by trauma, overuse, inactivity, infection or disease.
 When the fascia is restricted, it also becomes restrictive to the muscle it surrounds.
 That means you can suffer muscle tension, diminished blood flow, and pain.
 MRT, when applied, will flush out excess water (edema/swelling) and release the fascia like pulling knots from yarn while replenishing the tissue with nutrients

-What Happens in Therapy?
+What happens in treatment?

 Myofascial release has its origins in osteopathic medicine, which arose through the work of Andrew Taylor Still in the late 19th century.
 The exact phrases talking about “myofascial trigger points” and “myofascial release” began appearing from the 1940s on.
 Some of the leading figures include Janet G. Travell, Robert Ward, and Ida Rolf.